projectcapsule/capsule/docs/content/general/tutorial.md

 kubectl create ns gas-production
 ```

-When the enforcement of the naming convention with the `--force-tenant-prefix` option, is enabled, the namespaces are automatically assigned to the right tenant by Capsule because the operator does a lookup on the tenant names.
-If the `--force-tenant-prefix` option, is not set,   Alice needs to specify the tenant name as a label `capsule.clastix.io/tenant=<desired_tenant>` in the namespace manifest:
+When the enforcement of the naming convention with the `forceTenantPrefix` option is enabled, the namespaces are automatically assigned to the right tenant by Capsule because the operator does a lookup on the tenant names.
+If the `forceTenantPrefix` option, is not set,  Alice needs to specify the tenant name as a label `capsule.clastix.io/tenant=<desired_tenant>` in the namespace manifest:

 ```yaml
 kubectl apply -f - << EOF